Learning in Matching Games with Bandit Feedback: Related work

+On the other hand, any deviation---either in the matching $\matching$ or in the strategies $X$--- can lead to an unstable outcome for the specific example \footnote{In general there is a non-empty set of stable matchings.}. \end{exmp}

+As illustrated, in the case of \emph{known} utilities, a stable outcome can be easily computed via an extension of the Gale-Shapley (GS) algorithm~\cite{jackson2008equilibrium}, which derives preferences based on the values of the game.
+In practice, however, agents may be \emph{unaware} of the underlying payoffs of the games (and thus their preferences), and instead must learn through repeated interactions, making the problem significantly more challenging.
+In our work, we first consider this learning problem and make an initial contribution by specifying under which assumptions, and in what sense, such a stable outcome can be learned.

+\textbf{Learning in two-sided matching.} The foundational work of \cite{das2005two} empirically evaluates multi-armed bandit (MAB) algorithms under specific preference settings.
+A follow-up by \cite{pmlr-v108-liu20c} introduced the notions of \emph{player-optimal} and \emph{player-pessimal} stable regret.
+Focusing on a setting where only one side of the market has unknown preferences, they analyze an explore-then-commit (ETC) algorithm that first explores to learn the preferences and then runs the GS algorithm on the estimated preference profile.
+They prove sublinear bounds for both regret notions.
+They also examine an upper confidence bound (UCB) approach, where agents maintain confidence estimates and repeatedly apply the GS algorithm using the preference ordering induced by the UCB estimates.
+For this approach, they establish sublinear bounds for player-pessimal stable regret; however, they prove an impossibility result for bounding player-optimal regret, demonstrating a fundamental challenge of the learning problem.

+Later studies closed this gap by achieving sublinear player-optimal stable regret \cite{basu2021beyond,kong2023player}, though they primarily focused on one-sided uncertainty and specific market structures.
+More recent studies have begun to consider settings where both sides of the market have uncertain preferences \cite{pagare2024explore,pmlr-v244-zhang24b}.
+However, these works employ ETC type algorithms, which are naturally expected to succeed given sufficient exploration.

-\textbf{Learning in two-sided matching.} Learning in two-sided matching has recently gained attention, with the initial work of \citet{das2005two} framing it as a multi-armed bandit (MAB) problem and providing empirical evidence on the performance of proposed algorithms.
-The follow-up work of \citet{pmlr-v108-liu20c} introduced the notions of Player Stable Optimal and Pessimal regret for agents in the market, and highlighted fundamental challenges in achieving sublinear regret using UCB-like algorithms in a centralized setting, where a platform matches agents at each time step.
-Subsequently, \citet{jagadeesan2021learning, jagadeesan2021learning2} established sublinear regret by proposing an alternative regret notion of subset instability, defined as the minimum subsidies required to stabilize the market.
-In our work, we extend this regret in the setting where matched agents engaged in ZSG.
-Related concepts to subset instability have been explored in coalitional games, notably the \emph{Cost of Stability}~\cite{bachrach2009cost}, which is used to characterize games with an empty core, as well as the notion of the \(\epsilon\)-core~\cite{shapley1966quasi}.
+A notable exception to the ETC framework is the work of \cite{jagadeesan2021learning}, which considers a UCB-based approach similar to \cite{pmlr-v108-liu20c} in settings with two-sided uncertainty.
+Their main model includes monetary transfers, though they also report results for a version without transfers as an ablation study.
+To establish sublinear regret in this setting, they propose an alternative regret notion of \emph{subset instability}, defined as the minimum subsidies required to stabilize the market.
+In our work, we extend this notion of regret to a setting where matched agents engage in a game, providing a suitable regret metric that captures the deviation from a matching equilibrium.
+Related concepts to subset instability have been explored in coalitional games, notably \emph{Cost of Stability}~\cite{bachrach2009cost} used to characterize games with an empty core, as well as the notion of the \(\epsilon\)-core~\cite{shapley1966quasi}.